top of page

 3 WAYS TO BRING THE WORD TO YOUR SCHOOL

-Teaching Artists help a group of self-selected student poets and rappers hone their writing and performance skills in after-school workshops.
-There is 1 after school program held at The Neighborhood Music School on Thursdays, called Writing Liberation Workshop.
-There is a new afterschool program being offered with the Stetson Library branch beginning in the 2023-24 school year.
+Teaching Artists (TAs) help a group of self-selected student poets and rappers hone their writing and performance skills in after-school workshops.
+There is 1 after school program held at Neighborhood Music School on Thursdays called Writing Liberation Workshop.
+There is a new after-school program being offered with the Stetson Library branch beginning in the 2023-24 school year.
+The Word is also partnering with schools across New Haven to offer bi-weekly workshops!
+The workshops offered every other week will be open to all students.
+We are partnering with both middle and high schools.
+Stay tuned for which school we will be at next!

 INTRO TO THE WORD POP UP EVENTS